esl/elixirconf-eu-jekyll/_tickets/example copy.md

 - Access to networking and exhibitors area at the venue
 - Conference t-shirt
 - Lunch and beverages
-- Drinks after Day 1
+- Drinks and socialising at the end of Day 1